krikamol/group/tabs/join.md

 We are particularly interested in candidates with a strong mathematical background, excellent programming skills, or ideally both.

-> [!CAUTION]
-> Please avoid sending unsolicited emails directly to the PI, as these are unlikely to receive a response.
+{% include warning.html content="Please avoid sending unsolicited emails directly to the PI, as these are unlikely to receive a response." %}

 <br>